twistlock/docs/api/descriptions/settings/registry_put.md

  `redhat`|Red Hat OpenShift
  `bluemix`|IBM Cloud Container Registry

-The remaining fields (e.g., `repository`, `exclusions`, etc.) are optional.
+The remaining fields in the `specifications` object (e.g., `repository`, `exclusions`, etc.) are optional.
-These fields enable you to refine the scope of what Prisma Cloud auto-discovers.
+They let you refine the scope of what Prisma Cloud auto-discovers.

-**Note:** An empty registry string implicitly refers to the Docker Hub and pulls from a public repo.
+**Note:** An empty string in `registry` implicitly refers to Docker Hub.
-The library namespace specifies a [Docker official image](https://docs.docker.com/docker-hub/official_images/).
+In `repository`, use the `library/` namespace to specify a [Docker official image](https://docs.docker.com/docker-hub/official_images/).
-To see the current list of Docker images, see [here](https://github.com/docker-library/official-images/tree/master/library).
+To see the current list of Docker official images, see [here](https://github.com/docker-library/official-images/tree/master/library).

-#### Set up a Private Registry
+#### Set up a Private Registry for Scanning

-Most uses cases will use a private registry.
+Most registries you'll configure for scanning will be private.
+Prisma Cloud needs credentials to access private registries.
 To set this up:

 * Create the credentials with the `/credentials` endpoint.
-* Retrieve the credential ID from the `/credentials` endpoint.
+* Retrieve the credential ID from the `/credentials` endpoint (`_id`).
 * Create the registry setting with the recommended minimum required fields (`version`, `registry`, and `credentialID`).

 #### Example cURL Request

-The following cURL command overwrites all registries to scan with two new registries and configures Prisma Cloud to scan the Ubuntu 18.04 and Alpine 3.10 images in Docker Hub.
+The following cURL command overwrites the current list of registries to scan with two new registries:

+* The official Ubuntu 18.04 image in Docker Hub
+* All repositories in a private AWS ECR registry

 ```bash
 $ curl 'https://<CONSOLE>/api/v1/settings/registry' \